 The Dangerous Book for Demon Slayers

-It is part of the , series and is a This urban fantasy is a paperback edition that was published by Love Spell on May 1, 2009 and has 308 pages.
+It is part of the , series and is a urban fantasy that was published by Love Spell on May 1, 2009 and has 308 pages.

 Explore it on Goodreads or Amazon.